ivc-phampbt/cakephp-authentication/README.md

 ## How to check

 ### Authentication
-I created 2 accounts with the following information:
+I created 2 accounts with the following information (Please run the migration again if you have run it before):
 ```
 User1
 email: pham.bqt@gmail.com